aaron-grau/curic/rails/projects/goal_app/README.md

 ## Project Objectives

+ * Know how to write model and controller tests using RSpec.
  * Know how to write integration tests using Capybara and RSpec.
  * Know what and when to test.
  * Understand how to test *behavior* rather than *implementation*.